-$250 per half day or $350 for a full day of guided fishing on the Connecticut River in one of our two comfortable drift boats, either our 15' Hyde or the 16' Creek Company Catacraft.
+$250 per half day or $350 for a full day of guided fishing on the Connecticut River in our 15' Hyde boat.
 All fishing equipment (fly or ultralight spin tackle), flies/lures, and snacks/beverages provided.
 Available through mid-October.

 Half-day wade trips are also available.
 Please inquire for rates.

 To visit Quimby Country is to visit one of the wildest, most beautiful outdoor destinations in the Northeast.
 To the north lies Canada; to the east, the Connecticut River and New Hampshire; and to the west, lakes and peaks and ponds scattered amidst hundreds of thousands of acres of forested timberlands.

 In 2006, the National Geographic Society named the Northeast Kingdom as the most desirable place to visit in the country and the ninth most desirable place to visit in the world.
 Many outdoor adventures exist just outside your door, from canoeing on Forest Lake to sailing on Big Averill Lake.